 Student PC minimum requirements

-This article is intended for incoming students into the College of Technology and the College of Engineering.
+This article is intended for incoming students into the College of Engineering and Purdue Polytechnic Institute.
 Other Colleges, groups or units at Purdue may have different recommendations and suggestions.

 |Minimum Specifications Recommended|